-Senate advances nearly $1 trillion infrastructure plan
+$1 trillion infrastructure plan clears another Senate hurdle

 But Sen. John Cornyn, R-Texas, predicted, “It’s going to be a grind.”

-The effort got off to a haphazard start on Friday.
+The effort got off to a haphazard start Friday.
 Shortly after the Senate began the procedural vote, it was stopped.
-Sen. John Thune, R-S.D., indicated Republicans would need to see the full text of the bill before agreeing to go forward.
+Cornyn said the reason was that some of the text in the draft bill did not comport with the agreement between the negotiators.
+The rare bipartisan work is testing senators’ ability to trust one another.

-Moments later, the vote resumed and the effort to proceed to consideration of the bill passed by a vote of 66-28.
+Several moments later, the vote resumed and the effort to proceed to consideration of the bill passed by a vote of 66-28.

 Earlier this week, 17 GOP senators joined all Democrats in voting to start the debate, launching what will be a dayslong process to consider the bill.
 That support largely held Friday with Republican Leader Mitch McConnell of Kentucky again voting yes to nudge the process along.